 It may not be possible to eliminate all the wastes at once, so consider creating multiple value stream maps to represent intermediate stages in the journey toward your ideal state.

 How Kissflow Project helps in value stream mapping

 Kissflow Project is built around the concept of Value Stream Mapping.
-You can easily create sophisticated project boards with as many stages as you want, assign tasks to team members, and set deadlines.
+You can easily create sophisticated project boards with as many stages as you want, assign tasks to team members, and set deadlines with the help of project tracking software.
 Sign up for free today.